 When writing the memoir, I tried to hold both the quality of concentration needed to make steady progress and the sense of letting go that comes from living in a time of pandemics, impending climate catastrophe and any number of other plausible dystopian futures.
 Walking, skiing, family ties and the ever-present volunteer projects in my city and neighbourhood have meant that the writing of the memoir took longer than it strictly needed to.
 However, I’m not complaining.

 Artists tend to serve two functions in the world.
-They reveal beauty and horror by holding up a mirror to the human face, and they invent new aesthetics by turning conventions on their head.
-I try to do both with this memoir, by telling the stories that matter most to me while also highlighting collective impact over individual achievements.
-My life shows that nothing worthwhile happens alone.
-Everything in the world — people, plants, animals, the elements — is in relation to each other.
+They reveal beauty and horror by holding up a mirror to the human face.
+They also invent new aesthetics by turning conventions on their head.
+I try to do both with this memoir, by telling the stories that matter most to me while also highlighting interesting research findings and collective impact over individual achievements.
+My life shows that nothing worthwhile happens alone or in isolation.
+Everything in the world — people, plants, suffering, joy, animals, the elements — is in relation to each other.
 To all my relations, I give thanks.
 Miigwech.

 Artifacts from my life as a visual artist and photographer are matched with the writing, with a view to deepening the readers’ connection to the people and places behind every story I tell.
 Throughout, I share firsthand accounts, from me and others, of the situations unfolding before our eyes and the people who lived through them.
 When possible, I try to pull together both personal and professional reflections on the unity of art, activism and anthropology in a single life, my own.
 I am happy to be alive to share it.